$277.17 Million in Sales Expected for BankUnited (BKU) This Quarter

-Equities research analysts expect BankUnited (NYSE:BKU) to report sales of $277.17 million for the current fiscal quarter, according to Zacks Investment Research.
-Four analysts have made estimates for BankUnited’s earnings, with the highest sales estimate coming in at $287.11 million and the lowest estimate coming in at $252.40 million.
-BankUnited reported sales of $269.48 million during the same quarter last year, which would suggest a positive year over year growth rate of 2.9%.
-The business is expected to issue its next quarterly earnings results on Wednesday, July 25th.
+Wall Street analysts forecast that BankUnited (NYSE:BKU) will announce sales of $277.17 million for the current quarter, Zacks reports.
+Four analysts have provided estimates for BankUnited’s earnings, with the highest sales estimate coming in at $287.11 million and the lowest estimate coming in at $252.40 million.
+BankUnited posted sales of $269.48 million in the same quarter last year, which suggests a positive year-over-year growth rate of 2.9%.
+The company is expected to report its next quarterly earnings results on Wednesday, July 25th.

-On average, analysts expect that BankUnited will report full-year sales of $1.13 billion for the current fiscal year, with estimates ranging from $1.02 billion to $1.18 billion.
-For the next fiscal year, analysts anticipate that the firm will report sales of $1.07 billion per share, with estimates ranging from $1.01 billion to $1.15 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of research analysts that follow BankUnited.
+According to Zacks, analysts expect that BankUnited will report full-year sales of $1.13 billion for the current financial year, with estimates ranging from $1.02 billion to $1.18 billion.
+For the next year, analysts forecast that the firm will post sales of $1.07 billion per share, with estimates ranging from $1.01 billion to $1.15 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side analysts that cover BankUnited.

-BankUnited (NYSE:BKU) last announced its quarterly earnings results on Wednesday, April 25th.
-The financial services provider reported $0.77 EPS for the quarter, beating the Zacks’ consensus estimate of $0.72 by $0.05.
+BankUnited (NYSE:BKU) last released its quarterly earnings data on Wednesday, April 25th.
+The financial services provider reported $0.77 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.72 by $0.05.
+The company had revenue of $275.80 million during the quarter, compared to analysts’ expectations of $271.96 million.
 BankUnited had a return on equity of 11.16% and a net margin of 45.31%.
-The company had revenue of $275.80 million during the quarter, compared to analysts’ expectations of $271.96 million.
-During the same period in the prior year, the company earned $0.57 EPS.
+During the same period last year, the firm posted $0.57 earnings per share.

-A number of research analysts have recently commented on BKU shares.
-Zacks Investment Research upgraded BankUnited from a “hold” rating to a “buy” rating and set a $44.00 price target for the company in a research note on Wednesday, March 28th.
-Sandler O’Neill upgraded BankUnited from a “hold” rating to a “buy” rating in a research note on Thursday, April 26th.
-ValuEngine cut BankUnited from a “buy” rating to a “hold” rating in a research note on Monday, April 2nd.
-Hovde Group cut BankUnited from an “outperform” rating to a “market perform” rating and dropped their price target for the company from $45.00 to $44.00 in a research note on Wednesday, February 7th.
-Finally, UBS Group started coverage on BankUnited in a research note on Wednesday, March 21st.
-They issued a “neutral” rating and a $45.00 price target for the company.
-Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and seven have assigned a buy rating to the company.
-The stock presently has an average rating of “Hold” and an average price target of $42.92.
+A number of brokerages recently weighed in on BKU.
+Sandler O’Neill raised shares of BankUnited from a “hold” rating to a “buy” rating in a research note on Thursday, April 26th.
+Zacks Investment Research downgraded shares of BankUnited from a “buy” rating to a “hold” rating in a report on Thursday, April 5th.
+ValuEngine downgraded shares of BankUnited from a “buy” rating to a “hold” rating in a report on Monday, April 2nd.
+Finally, UBS Group assumed coverage on shares of BankUnited in a report on Wednesday, March 21st.
+They issued a “neutral” rating and a $45.00 target price for the company.
+Two investment analysts have rated the stock with a sell rating, seven have given a hold rating and seven have issued a buy rating to the company’s stock.
+BankUnited presently has a consensus rating of “Hold” and a consensus target price of $42.92.

-In related news, insider Rajinder P. Singh sold 122,451 shares of the stock in a transaction on Thursday, May 17th.
-The stock was sold at an average price of $41.89, for a total value of $5,129,472.39.
-Following the completion of the sale, the insider now directly owns 327,672 shares in the company, valued at $13,726,180.08.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Jeffrey Starr sold 2,805 shares of the stock in a transaction on Tuesday, March 13th.
-The shares were sold at an average price of $42.89, for a total value of $120,306.45.
-Following the completion of the sale, the insider now owns 48,104 shares of the company’s stock, valued at $2,063,180.56.
+In other news, insider Mark Bagnoli sold 1,000 shares of BankUnited stock in a transaction on Friday, May 4th.
+The shares were sold at an average price of $40.63, for a total transaction of $40,630.00.
+Following the completion of the sale, the insider now directly owns 25,118 shares of the company’s stock, valued at approximately $1,020,544.34.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Rajinder P. Singh sold 122,451 shares of BankUnited stock in a transaction on Thursday, May 17th.
+The stock was sold at an average price of $41.89, for a total transaction of $5,129,472.39.
+Following the sale, the insider now directly owns 327,672 shares of the company’s stock, valued at $13,726,180.08.
 The disclosure for this sale can be found here.
-Insiders sold 203,865 shares of company stock valued at $8,646,862 over the last 90 days.
-2.30% of the stock is currently owned by company insiders.
+Insiders sold a total of 198,378 shares of company stock valued at $8,411,444 in the last three months.
+2.30% of the stock is currently owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Suntrust Banks Inc. increased its holdings in BankUnited by 5.2% in the first quarter.
-Suntrust Banks Inc. now owns 58,443 shares of the financial services provider’s stock valued at $2,335,000 after purchasing an additional 2,898 shares during the period.
-Levin Capital Strategies L.P. grew its holdings in BankUnited by 1.3% during the 1st quarter.
-Levin Capital Strategies L.P. now owns 109,130 shares of the financial services provider’s stock worth $4,363,000 after acquiring an additional 1,437 shares during the period.
-Xact Kapitalforvaltning AB grew its holdings in BankUnited by 45.4% during the 1st quarter.
-Xact Kapitalforvaltning AB now owns 14,732 shares of the financial services provider’s stock worth $589,000 after acquiring an additional 4,600 shares during the period.
-Her Majesty the Queen in Right of the Province of Alberta as represented by Alberta Investment Management Corp acquired a new stake in BankUnited during the 1st quarter worth about $1,503,000.
-Finally, Millennium Management LLC grew its holdings in BankUnited by 5.5% during the 1st quarter.
-Millennium Management LLC now owns 2,809,667 shares of the financial services provider’s stock worth $112,330,000 after acquiring an additional 146,209 shares during the period.
-Institutional investors and hedge funds own 94.48% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+Amica Retiree Medical Trust purchased a new stake in shares of BankUnited during the 4th quarter worth $138,000.
+Timber Hill LLC purchased a new stake in shares of BankUnited during the 1st quarter worth $203,000.
+First Mercantile Trust Co. purchased a new stake in shares of BankUnited during the 4th quarter worth $219,000.
+Zurcher Kantonalbank Zurich Cantonalbank lifted its position in shares of BankUnited by 49.2% during the 4th quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 5,511 shares of the financial services provider’s stock worth $224,000 after purchasing an additional 1,818 shares during the last quarter.
+Finally, Bristol John W & Co.
+Inc. NY purchased a new stake in shares of BankUnited during the 1st quarter worth $235,000.
+94.13% of the stock is owned by institutional investors and hedge funds.

 BankUnited Company Profile